 - Session start/end: Entry and exit pages

-In GA4, a session is measured slightly differently:
+In Google Analytics 4, a session is measured slightly differently:

 - Uses session_start event